Get insider access

 • No swivel adjustments.

-The HP OMEN 27qs is good for media creation.
+The HP OMEN 27qs is decent for media creation.
 It has excellent accuracy before calibration, so you won't need to get it calibrated unless you need perfectly accurate colors.
 It also has wide viewing angles that make it easy to share your screen with a coworker or client, but without swivel adjustment, you can't easily turn the screen.
-Its 27-inch screen is big enough to multitask, but the text clarity is just decent, as there are color fringing issues with some text.
+Its 27-inch screen is big enough to multitask, and it has good text clarity.

 Pros